 10. Don’t eat late at night

-11. Choose your supplements wisely
+11. Consider supplements

-Fight cravings and prevent the increase of visceral fat with a little help from some savvy supplements.
 “Support blood sugar through supplements that provide alpha lipoid acid, chromium or zinc,” recommends Henrietta.
 “These nutrients can support your body’s use of glucose, encouraging it away from being deposited as visceral fat.”

 “Consider supporting your diet with a good quality B Complex (I use Wild Nutrition B Complex Plus in my clinic),” she advises.
 “B vitamins support the body’s use of glucose from food to be used as fuel in our cells.”